Aleph-Alpha/pharia-kernel-sdk-py/docs/source/quick_start.md

 ## 6. Deploying

-To know which skills to serve, the Kernel watches a list of configured namespaces.
+To know which Skills to serve, the Kernel watches a list of configured namespaces.
 These can be `toml` files hosted on a server.
 If deploying to the [playground](https://gitlab.aleph-alpha.de/engineering/pharia-kernel-playground) , simply update the `namespace.toml` file in the GitLab UI and add your skill: